mallamsiddiq/hackers-stories/README.md

 1. unzip the db.rar file

-		unzip the db.rar file (skip if not zipped), and run :
+		unzip the db.rar file to have db.sqlite3 (skip if not zipped), and run :

 		python  manage.py migrate